 Productivity means that people, processes, and systems are efficient and successful.
-Processes and systems may have been efficient and effective in achieving results until employees started working remotely.
-In the last year, we’ve had to adapt our ways of working so that we can still ensure better productivity.
+Processes and systems may have been efficient and effective in achieving results until employees started working remotely or in a hybrid.
+Over the last few years, we’ve had to adapt our ways of working so that we can still ensure better productivity.

-It’s the same with systems and processes in a company – but with one difference: Systems and processes do not operate on their own, but are managed by people.
-Remember that even Artificial Intelligence (AI) is also prepared, organized and run by humans.
+It’s the same with systems and processes in a company – but with one key difference: Systems and processes do not operate on their own, but are managed by people.
+Remember that even Artificial Intelligence (AI) is also prepared, organised and run by humans.

-Everyone in the company – managers and employees – should always think about how they invest their time, knowledge and money to provide more value.
+Everyone in the company – managers and employees – should always think about how they invest their time, knowledge and resources to create more value.

-Everyone in the company must set challenging and ambitious goals in their specific field of operation, and seek to improve and innovate new processes, services and products.
+Everyone in the company must set SMART (Specific, Measureable, Achievable, Realistic, and Timely) goals in their specific field of operation, and seek to improve and innovate new processes, services and products.

 Develop HR business partners

-They will understand the company’s strategy and translate it into employee productivity and develop their competencies appropriately.
+They will understand the company’s strategy and translate it into employee productivity and look to develop their competencies appropriately.

 Accepted and expanded remote working in the company requires everyone to rethink and redefine their productivity.

-There is a small number of good measures that would always suit everyone (“one-size-fits-all”) and it is difficult to really benefit everyone in the company.
-You need to find your answers to the question of productivity in the future and apply some golden rules to human development.
+There are few good measures that would always suit everyone (i.e. a “one size fits all” approach) and it’s difficult to really benefit everyone in the company.
+You need to find your answers to the question of productivity in the future and apply some golden rules to the development of your human capital.

-Measuring employee productivity is perhaps more appealing than productive.
-It is not worth measuring the productivity of a new idea if you do not implement it in a new product/service.
-Productivity means managing resources: time, knowledge and money.
+Measuring employee productivity is perhaps more about appearances than effectiveness.
+And remember this: it’s not worth measuring the productivity of a new idea if you don’t implement it in a new product/service.

-If you would like to learn more about employee productivity, personal organization, and efficiency or managing a productivity culture, contact us by clicking on this button.
+If you would like to learn more about employee productivity, personal organisation and effectiveness – or you’d like to get better at managing a productivity culture, contact us by clicking on this button.